 Our rate limiter kicks in when foreign bots (non-search engines) hammer your shop.
 Previously, they were rejected with a HTTP 503 code (temporarily unavailable).
 This has been changed into 429 (too many requests) as that is a more apt response.
 Also, we have added better out-of-band access for our operations department, in case something is … Continued

+11 April 2017: due to low demand we deprecated SOLR in favor of sphinx.
+Starting now we don’t sell SOLR plans anymore.
 In today’s release we have: Solr is available on request for all Excellence Hypernodes.
 Please contact Support if you’d like it enabled.
 We moved the sessions from one place to the other.
-We now fixed the PHP session cleaner to look in this new place 8) The Nginx rules now handle symlinked documentroots better.
-If … Continued
+We … Continued

 Release 2871 brings a new variable $custom_server_name to control the custom server name instead of overwriting server_name directly.
 This fixes a potential configuration collision between licensing based on server_name and TLS certificate selection: server_name is used to select vhosts and the TLS certificates.
 It is also passed on to PHP as fastcgi_param so it shows … Continued